ramblingsofadev/docs/sessions.md

 );
 ```

-Refer to the [configuration library](application-builders.md#component-middleware) for more information on how to register the middleware.
+Refer to the [application builder library](application-builders.md#component-middleware) for more information on how to register the middleware.

 <h2 id="id-generators">ID Generators</h2>